 5. The Black Hills National Forest

-The Lakota word Paha Sapa means “Hills that are black,” and the forest hills were subsequently named as “Black Hills.”
-If you view them from far, the pine-covered hills actually appear to be black.
+The Lakota word Paha Sapa means “Hills that are black,” and the forest hills were subsequently named “Black Hills.”
+If you view them from afar, the pine-covered hills actually appear to be black.

 The top recreational Deadwood activities in the forest include visiting spectacular beaches, hiking, camping, wildlife viewing, horseback riding, and much more.